 What is Safer Streets?

-The £25m Government initiative aims to reduce the impact of theft and burglary in some of the country’s most vulnerable communities.
 The Home Office invited Police and Crime Commissioners (PCCs) to make up to three bids to support neighbourhoods disproportionately affected by theft-related crime.

 • Burn Valley and Oxford Road ladder (Hartlepool) – £444,608